DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

 Pillar 2: ICT-Related Incident Reporting (Articles 17–23)

-DORA standardises incident classification and reporting across the financial sector:
+DORA standardises incident classification and reporting across the financial sector.
+Financial entities must classify and report major ICT-related incidents according to strict thresholds:

 - Duration of the incident